-Joint History/Library and Information Science (MA/MSLIS)
+Joint History/Information Sciences (MA/MSLIS)

-The joint degree requires 30 credit hours in Library and Information Science and an additional 21 credit hours in History.
+The joint degree requires 30 credit hours in Information Sciences and an additional 21 credit hours in History.
 Insofar as History is concerned, most other requirements apply as for the basic MA (7 courses, of which one must be History 601, one research seminar, one language requirement and comprehensive exams as defined above; note students in the joint program do only one research seminar, which is the major difference compared to the MA in History).
-Those interested in applying for the joint degree program are invited to communicate directly with the Director of Graduate Studies to discuss the program and its requirements further.
+Those interested in applying for the joint degree program are invited to communicate directly with the Director of Graduate Studies in History to discuss the program and its requirements further.
 A single application, which must be approved for admission by both departments, is required.
 Joint degrees are conferred simultaneously after all requirements for both degrees have been met.